lsst-sqre/safir/docs/user-guide/database/pagination.rst

        session, stmt, cursor=cursor, limit=limit
    )

-If the SQL query returns a tuple of individually selected attributes that correspond to the fields of the result model (the first parameter to the `~safir.database.PaginatedQueryRunner` constructor), use `~safir.database.PaginatedQueryRunner.query_row`:
+If the SQL query returns a tuple of individually selected attributes that correspond to the fields of the result model (the first parameter to the `~PaginatedQueryRunner` constructor), use `~PaginatedQueryRunner.query_row`:

 .. code-block:: python

    results = await runner.query_row(session, stmt, cursor=cursor, limit=limit)

-Either way, the results will be a `~safir.database.PaginatedList` wrapping a list of Pydantic models of the appropriate type.
+Either way, the results will be a `~PaginatedList` wrapping a list of Pydantic models of the appropriate type.

 If you want to also return the total number of entries, run a separate ``COUNT`` query: